Before building work starts

 Disclosure statement

-- The name of the contractor and/or the legal name of their business entity; whether they are trading as an individual, partnership or Limited Liability Company; the business address and contact details and when it was formed.
+- The name of the building contractor and/or the legal name of their business entity; whether they are trading as an individual, partnership or Limited Liability Company; the business address and contact details and when it was formed.

-- Information about the key contact person (eg the project manager or site foreman) who will be involved in carrying out or supervising the building work, including their relevant qualifications, skills and experience.
+- Information about the key contact person (e.g. the project manager or site foreman) who will be involved in carrying out or supervising the building work, including their relevant qualifications, skills and experience.

-- Information about insurance policies the contractor has, or intends to have, in relation to the building work – this must specify the amount of the cover and any relevant exclusions on policy coverage.
+- Information about insurance policies the building contractor has, or intends to have, in relation to the building work – this must specify the amount of the cover and any relevant exclusions on policy coverage.

-- Information about any guarantees or warranties the contractor offers in relation to the building work – this must specify the period of time the guarantee or warranty is offered for and any limits or exclusions on coverage.
+- Information about any guarantees or warranties the building contractor offers in relation to the building work – this must specify the period of time the guarantee or warranty is offered for and any limits or exclusions on coverage.

 What your written contract should cover